oKermorgant/ros_management_tools/README.md

 ### Network: setup super client for FastDDS discovery

-It is usually a good idea to use a [discovery server](https://docs.ros.org/en/humble/Tutorials/Advanced/Discovery-Server/Discovery-Server.html) when using ROS 2 over Wifi.
+It can be a good idea to use a [discovery server](https://docs.ros.org/en/humble/Tutorials/Advanced/Discovery-Server/Discovery-Server.html) when using ROS 2 over Wifi.
 The main issue is that by default, command-line tools are not able to introspect the ROS graph as nodes and topics are not automatically discovered.

 Calling `ros_super_client` enables a [super client](https://docs.ros.org/en/humble/Tutorials/Advanced/Discovery-Server/Discovery-Server.html#daemon-s-related-tools) session based on the value of `ROS_DISCOVERY_SERVER`, when graph introspection is required.